amcneil36/amcneil36.github.io/blogs/when-should-a-component-team-be-used.md

 #### Weird/Uncommon technology
 When teams within an organization use similar technologies for their components, it is easier to be in a scenario in which any team could make code changes in another team's components.
 If a team uses a different technology, especially if this technology is not well documented or known, this would add a bit of an overhead to having other teams making the code change in the component.

+#### Overly complicated data model
+We should try to make our data model as simple as possible to where we don't need to make a component team that works with the data model.
+But if we cannot keep our data model simple, then there will be a bit of an overhead for other teams needing to make code changes to the component.
+So this is another scenario in which a component team may make sense.